 The latest numbers aren’t in yet, but it’s expected that over 90% of the global grid batter market is controlled by lithium-ion batteries.

 From an investment perspective, lithium is a metal-based commodity, and its price grew about 323% between 2020 and 2021.
-And since both the EV market and the renewable market are far away from saturation (when the demand would probably become static or slump), lithium’s demand might keep growing.
+And since both the EV market and the renewable market are far away from saturation, lithium’s demand might keep growing.

-There are a decent number of lithium stocks in Canada, and the pool gets even bigger if you start adding US-based securities into the mix as well.
-As for the five-year CAGR for each of the following companies, the number might be skewed due to the explosive growth in the last 12 months.
+There are a decent number of lithium stocks in Canada, and the pool gets even bigger if you start adding US-based securities into the mix as well, which I’ve done below:

 2. Lithium Americas Stock (TSX)